MimiOnuoha/Philosophy-of-Data/README.md

 If you are struggling with your code: read your error messages, search StackOverflow, drop by and see Anna, or shoot me an email.

 **Week Five: October 3**
-*Web Scraping and the World As Computer, part 2*
-[Working with APIs]

-**Week Six: October 10**
 *Aesthetic and Representations, physical and digital*

-Shifting from acquiring data to considering how we can begin to represent it.
+How do we respond to the landscape we're in?
 We are only as good as our representations of the world, so how should we relate to them?

+*Assignment:*

+- Your only assignment this week is to begin working on your midterm project.
+Meet with your partner(s) to decide on what you want to do for it.
+Be ready to talk about your idea in class next week, and consult the midterm prompt in the resources folder if you have any questions.
+- Post an overview of your midterm idea on your blog, and submit it using the homework form.

+**Week Six: October 10**
+*Python review and working on midterms*

 **Week Seven: October 17**
 *Midterm Presentations*